 The Psychology of Money by Morgan Housel

 A large majority of books out there on investing and personal finance tell you what to do and how to optimize this or that.
 Few books highlight the psychological aspect of money.
-We, humans, have tendencies and biases that can affect our decision-making and behaviors.
+Humans have tendencies and biases that can affect our decision-making and behaviors.
 I believe it’s essential that people learn this at a young age.
 This book can be eye-opening for young adults to help them navigate their finances while minimizing the negative impact of their thoughts and emotions.
 (HT: Brandon Hill, Bizness Professionals)